natgoodman/SWFDR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 *An R script and short article exploring the statistical concept of science-wise false discovery rate (SWFDR).
 Some authors use SWFDR and its complement, positive predictive value, to argue that most (or, at least, many) published scientific results must be wrong unless most hypotheses are a priori true.
 I disagree.
 While SWFDR is valid statistically, the real cause of bad science is "Publish or Perish".*

+**THE SOFTWARE IS STILL ROUGH and SOFTWARE DOCUMENTATION NONEXISTENT.
+PLEASE GET IN TOUCH IF YOU NEED HELP**

 Overview
 --------